LostInBrittany/wasm-codelab/step-06/README.md

 >

-Now run *Snowpack* in your project:
+Now run *Snowpack* in our project:

 ```bash
 npx snowpack
 ```

-It will create a browser ready version of LitElement class file on `web_modules` folder, `web_modules/lit-element.js`, that can be imported from anywhere in your code.
+It will create a browser ready version of LitElement class file on `web_modules` folder, `web_modules/lit-element.js`, that can be imported from anywhere in our code.

 You can get more info at the official [Snowpack website](https://www.snowpack.dev/).